 There is no doubt that knowing “the right” people can help you find a job.
 As according to the idea of the “six degrees of separation,” we are all only six fewer steps away from anyone in this world.
 However, most jobseekers falsely believe that attending the majority of these networking events will help introduce them to the “right” people.
 This is wrong; because when it comes to networking, everyone has different goals.
 A jobseekers goals are obvious, while the employers are mostly focusing on signing up a potential client or raising awareness.
 Plus, typically networking events are so overcrowded that the majority of jobseekers fade out in the background.

-So Why Networking isn’t a Good Idea?
+So Why Networking events are not a Good Idea?

 #Attendants are not the “right” people